yfqiu-nlp/hiergnn/README.md

 ## Evaluation

-For evaluation, we use the ROUGE implementation from [Google-research](https://github.com/google-research/google-research/tree/master/rouge).
+For evaluation, we use the ROUGE implementation from [Google-research](https://github.com/google-research/google-research/tree/master/rouge), with the following command,

+    eval_hier.sh

 ## Released Checkpoints and Outputs